by Texas Homesteader ~

 Once we were back inside, I got busy downloading a kabazillion pictures I’d taken and RancherMan updated his beekeeping journal.
 He wants to keep tabs on when he did things to the hives and what he observed during inspections and expansions:

 - Added 2nd deep to box both hives w/feeders approximately 1/2 full.
 Both hives very active and larger than last inspection.
-Found queen in brown hive 3 frames in.
+Found queen in hive 4.
 No hive beetles found.

 - Preparing For the Hives